THE LENNON I ADMIRE

 by Andy Roman

-As of this writing, it’s been over 40 years since John Lennon’s murder here in New York City.
+This week marks the 42nd anniversary of John Lennon’s murder here in New York City.
 I remember that evening as vividly as anything in my life.
 I was a kid, born too late to be a first generation Beatlemaniac, with a dream of being either a professional musician or a radio personality, sitting in front of my television on that horrible night (when I certainly should have been in bed asleep) watching Monday Night Football as Howard Cosell made the chilling announcement on the air, somewhere around 11PM.

 Lennon was dead.